eight04/pyWorker/README.rst

 The module creates a event queue for each thread, including the main thread.
 When the functions provided by worker (e.g. ``sleep``, ``Async.get``) are called, they actually enter the event loop, so the module can process events, communicate with other threads, or raise an exception during the call.

-Which also means that if you don't use the function provided by worker, the module has no chance to affect your code.
+Which also means that if you don't use the function provided by the module, the module has no chance to affect your existing code.
 It should be easy to work with other frameworks.

 API reference
 -------------